 What is the highest temperature you use in making your raw cheddar cheeses?

-All of our raw milk cheeses are heat-treated at a maximum of 135 degrees Fahrenheit for 16 seconds and aged a minimum of 60 days.
+Our Organic Raw Medium Cheddar cheese is heat-treated at a maximum of 102 degrees Fahrenheit for 16 seconds and aged a minimum of 90 days.

 Is it true that all vegetarian enzymes are genetically engineered?

 There are many different types of microbial enzymes available to use in cheese making and the majority are genetically modified.
 We have spent a lot of time and effort in sourcing Non-GMO enzymes, which have been verified Non-GMO through the Non-GMO Project along with the rest of our ingredients.
 We use the same enzymes in both our conventional and organic cheese